Title: The Seven Husbands of Evelyn Hugo

 Our Rating of This Book

+The Seven Husbands of Evelyn Hugo is a novel about fame, ambition, and the complexities of love.
 The story follows Monique Grant, an unknown journalist, who is chosen by legendary Hollywood actress Evelyn Hugo to write her biography.

 Evelyn has been a star since her 50’s.
 She is now in her 80’s.
 She has never really done any interviews but she contacts the magazine where Monique works and asked to be interviewed by her.

 The book is broken into different era’s based on her seven marriages.
 We also get a glimpse of her childhood, the 50’s, and old Hollywood glamour.
+As Evelyn recounts her life, including her rise to fame and her seven marriages, Monique learns some life lessons that intertwine with her personal life.

-Main Themes
+Main Themes and Characters

 Writing Style

-The book has really short chapters.
-Even though it is 400 pages, it is still a very quick read because of how it is structured.
+Taylor Jenkins Reid’s writing alternates between Evelyn’s recounting of her life and Monique’s personal reflections.
+Even though it is 400 pages, the book has really short chapters and it is still a very quick read because of how it is structured.

 Reid’s portrayal of the 1950s and 1960s Hollywood clearly brings the glamour and grit of the era to life.
 She uses a lot of detailed description especially how she describes the clothing of the eras.